Click Below to Skip Ahead

 Does This Breed Get Along With Other Pets?

-You might have a Kinkalow that thinks they’re a dog.
+You might have a Kinkalow that displays dog-like behaviors.
 It is not unusual for them to hang out with you, come when they’re called, and even walk on a leash.
 Their social demeanor makes them awesome companions and playmates for other domesticated pets.

 Things to Know When Owning a Kinkalow Cat